dylancobb/Wordle-game-project/README.md

 ## User Stories 👥

-In order to tackle this challenge in an Agile fashion, I broke down the development tasks into the following user stories:
+In order to tackle this challenge, I broke down the development tasks into the following user stories in typical Agile fashion:

 1. Display Game Interface
     - 1a.
 Mobile-Friendly Design